polterguy/polterguy.github.io/_posts/2022-02-23-running-google-on-12-buck-per-month.md

 the millions per month!
 There used to be a time when _"machines were cheap and developers were expensive"_.
 The rationale was of course that it wasn't cost effective for developers to write good code, since adding more hardware to the problem solved it.
-That time is a distant path today.
+That time is distant history today.
 To illustrate that point realise that at my last employer we were 12 developers, and we spent €20,000 per month on servers.
 Those 20,000 EUROs would equal to roughly 5 full time senior software developers in Cyprus where I live.
 This implies that my former employer spent 30% of his total IT budget on _"cloud infrastructure"_.